devcontainers/spec/proposals/devcontainer-features.md

 - `installsAfter` property defined as part of `devcontainer-feature.json`.
 - `id`.
+- `overrideFeatureInstallOrder` in `devcontainer.json`.
+Allows users to control the order of execution of their features.

 The tool uses the `runsAfter` property to intelligently manage this order and ensure that if there are relationships between the features, they are respected.